zoetyu/workshop-ws-04-18-js-graphics/README.md

 ```

 Looking good!
 But we can do more.
 Lets make those questions more interesting.
 Add in:

 ```javascript
 ScrollReveal().reveal('.question', {delay: 100});
 ```

 Now each question will fade in as you get to it.
 But when you scroll back up, they are all still there.
 No fun!
+We can add more customization options by including more variable definitons in the curly braces, separated by commas.
+See a list of all the variables and their default values [here](https://scrollrevealjs.org/api/defaults.html).

-Add `reset: true` after `delay: 100`.
+Add `reset: true` within the brackets after `delay: 100`, separated by a comma.
 Now the questions will fade in *every* time you scroll through them.

 Fading in is cool and all, but we can do more.
 Lets make those answers more interesting.
 Each answer is a `<label>` type so we can call on them by using `ScrollReveal().reveal('label')`.
 By setting an `interval` we can make each answer appear individually.
 Put this all together and we get: